-By contrast, the modern lean startup approach is small but frequent cycles, with relatively little commitment at any stage - the "fail fast" mentality.
+By contrast, the modern lean startup approach to software is small but frequent cycles, following the agile methodology with relatively little commitment at any stage - the "fail fast" mentality.
 Build something small that doesn't really work properly and see how people react.

 Spending to avoid mistakes

 So the first question to ask is "what is the business case for?"
 That might sound obvious, but think about your milestones and your budget approval points.
 Quite often the initial business case is just to validate the opportunity through some sort of discovery process.